evodify/allele-specific-expression/README.md

 Both [DNAmodel_exctract_results.R](DNA_model/DNAmodel_exctract_results.R) and [RNAmodel_exctract_results.R](RNA_model/RNAmodel_exctract_results.R) source [readGzippedMcmcOutput.R](DNA_model/readGzippedMcmcOutput.R) that may not work correctly with R/3.0.0 and later.
 The error message states `In readLines(file.gz): seek on a gzfile connection returned an internal error`.
 It worked only in **R/2.13.0** for me.
 Another workaround is to use uncompressed input (gunzip), but [readGzippedMcmcOutput.R](DNA_model/readGzippedMcmcOutput.R) has to be edited for this type of input.

+**DISCLAIMER:** USE THESE SCRIPTS AT YOUR OWN RISK.
+I MAKE NO WARRANTIES THAT THESE SCRIPTS ARE BUG-FREE, COMPLETE, AND UP-TO-DATE.
+I AM NOT LIABLE FOR ANY LOSSES IN CONNECTION WITH THE USE OF THESE SCRIPTS.